To opt out of SEIU 221 dues:

 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU 221 is the designated union for public employees in San Diego County and Imperial County including Head Start employees, school employees, and court reporters.
+Service Employees International Union (SEIU) Local 221 is the designated union for over 13,000 public employees in San Diego County and Imperial County including Head Start employees, school employees, and court reporters.